 Estonia, Latvia, Lithuania

 From £1549 excluding flights.

 Travelling from north to south across Estonia, Latvia and Lithuania, this cycling holiday in the Baltics introduces you to these three surprisingly different nations.
 You’ll cycle to historic cities via unspoiled wilderness areas including marshland and forest, past beautiful lakes and along miles of wild Baltic coast.
 These are landscapes still inhabited by elusive wild boar and moose, though you are sure to spot at least some of the many species of birds that thrive here.

 Talinn, Tartu, Riga, and Vilnius are some of the cities you’ll have time to explore during this Baltic cycling holiday; each has its own enchanting architectural style with soaring church spires, botanical gardens and laid back cafes to refuel in before getting back in the saddle.
 This itinerary takes in Lahemaa, the largest national park in Estonia; Peipsi Lake with 17th century fishing villages on its shores; the “Estonian Switzerland” of Otepaa, famed for its hills and pine forests; and Lithuania’s Curonian Spit National Park – a 68km-long spit of sand reached by ferry.
 One of the trip highlights is Trakai where a fairytale castle sits on an island in the middle of Glave Lake – perfect for photo opportunities, as well as for a gentle ride through the picturesque surrounding landscape.

 Pack some mosquito repellent, your swimmers and your own cycle helmet.

-Small group, min. age 12.
+Small group, min. age 16.

 10 nights in 3 star hotels.